Girlguiding: Uniform

-The Girlguiding uniform has evolved over the years, from its first design by Baden-Powell and his sister: long dresses, neckerchiefs (like the Scouts) and wide hats.
+Its uniform has evolved over the years, from its first design by Baden-Powell and his sister: long dresses, neckerchiefs (like the Scouts) and wide hats.
 The previous uniform was designed by Ally Capellino in 2000.
 There are no compulsory trousers, for guides and rangers but girls in guiding wear what is appropriate for the activities.
-Rainbows and Brownies can chose from skorts, cycling shorts, leggings, joggers or trousers.
+Rainbows and Brownies can choose from skorts, cycling shorts, leggings, joggers or trousers.